Previous Day #3

 come to mind.

-Browns Canyon can't compete with those marvels, but it is undoubtedly precious and valuable.
+Browns Canyon can't compete with those marvels, but it is still precious and valuable.

 The Arkansas River flows through like an energetic young child before its long journey to the